 Politics has always been a popularity contest

-Join award-winning Journalist, James Ball, and narrative expert, John Yorke, as they explore the mechanics of political storytelling on both the right and the left, examining why some narratives stick while others falter.
-They’ll discuss how stories are shaped and why understanding narrative structure, in a digital world driven by offence and outrage, is as crucial as understanding the facts themselves.
+Join award-winning journalist James Ball and narrative expert John Yorke as they explore the mechanics of political storytelling across the spectrum, examining why some narratives stick while others falter.
+How are political stories constructed?
+Why do certain frames take hold?
+And in a digital world driven by offence, speed, and spectacle, is understanding narrative structure now as important as understanding the facts themselves?

 JAMES BALL